SciML/sciml.ai/small_grants.md

 ## Fix and Update the "Simple Handwritten PDEs as ODEs" Benchmark Set (\$200)

+**In Progress**: Claimed by Criston Hyett for the time period of September 21st, 2024 - October 20th 2024.

 The "Simple Handwritten PDEs as ODEs" benchmarks have been failing for awhile.
 They need to be updated to the "new" linear solve syntax introduced in 2022.
 When updated, these benchmarks should serve as a canonical development